 On the other hand, if you're chewing something that's quite tough such as a piece of jerky or fruit leather, you’ll want to chew it many more times.
 The same goes for large pieces of crunchy foods like cucumber slices or crackers.

 Furthermore, conscientious chewing isn’t about following a specific protocol.
 Instead, it’s about the entire process of slowing down your eating and being more mindful and gentle with the way you consume food.

-If you’re simply someone who likes to have rules where health recommendations are concerned, think of conscientious eating in terms of reaching a desired consistency and/or time rather than in terms of number of chews.
+If you’re simply someone who likes to have rules where health recommendations are concerned, think of conscientious eating in terms of reaching the desired consistency and/or time rather than in terms of the number of chews.

 For example, in order to get yourself to chew more and to go more slowly, think of basically chewing your food until it loses its texture.
 This topic tends to get a little graphic, but don’t worry we’ll be brief: In general, you want to transition your food into a sort of mush (think baby food) before you swallow.